Dolly Parton's Heartstrings: Filming

 Principal photography for the series commenced in September 2018 in Georgia.
 Filming occurred in locations that month such as Cartersville, Stone Mountain, Kennesaw, and at Third Rail Studios in Doraville.
 In October 2018, filming took place in such locations as Milton, Canton, the Orange United Methodist Church in Lathemtown, and Emory Hospital in Smyrna.
 In November 2018, shooting moved to locales including Norcross, Gainesville, Cumming.
 In December 2018, the production was working out of Snellville, Loganville, and downtown Canton.
 In January 2019, shooting was held in various areas like the Tucker Recreation Center in Tucker, Georgia and Marietta Square in Marietta, Georgia.

 Episodes

 Reception

 On Rotten Tomatoes, the series holds an approval rating of 50% based on critic reviews, with an average rating of 5.94/10.
 On Metacritic, it has a weighted average score of 72 out of 100 based on reviews from 4 critics, indicating "generally favorable reviews".

 The episode "Two Doors Down" received a GLAAD Media Award for Outstanding Individual Episode at the 31st GLAAD Awards.
-The episode "These Old Bones" was nominated for a 2020 Primetime Emmy Award for Outstanding Television Movie.
+The episode "These Old Bones" was nominated for a 2020 Primetime Emmy Award for Outstanding Television Movie and won the Faith & Freedom award at the 2020 MovieGuide Awards.